simpleanalytics/docs/_docs/10_general/03_how-to-use-url-params.md

 If the current URL on your site includes a parameter named `ref` or `utm_source`, we use this value instead of the browser's previous page.

-For example, if you were to include this link in an email newsletter, Simple Analytics records the referrer as `email` in your dashboard, no matter where user actually comes from:
+For example, if you were to include this link in an email newsletter, Simple Analytics records the referrer as `email` in your dashboard, no matter where the user actually comes from:

 ```
 https://example.com/landing-page?ref=email